Optimal Verification of (Mis)Information in Networks: Proofs

+\textbf{Proof of Proposition \ref{prop-compstats}.} \textbf{Part (i)}: Independently of the value of $\rho_1$, it is straightforward to establish that $H(\rho_0,\rho_1)$ is increasing in $\lambda, k$, and $x$ for any value of $\rho_0$.
+As such, increases in these parameters cause an upward shift of $H(\rho_0,\rho_1)$ and therefore increase the steady state $\rho_0>0$. \\ \textbf{Part (ii)}: Is immediate from equation \eqref{theta0-norumor}. \\ \textbf{Part (iii)}: The effects of $\lambda, k, 1-x$ and $\alpha$ on $\rho_1>0$ are immediate from equation \eqref{theta1}.
+The effect of $\rho_1$ on $\rho_0>0$ follows again from the fact that $H(\rho_0,\rho_1)$ is increasing in $\rho_1$ for all values of $\rho_0$. $\blacksquare$

-\textbf{Proof of Proposition \ref{prop-truthalpha}.} First, note that by equation \eqref{theta0-norumor} the prevalence of the truth is equal to $\theta_0=1-1/\lambda$ whenever $\alpha=1$.
-This is the steady state prevalence of information in the standard $SIS$ model and the maximum attainable value.
-This implies, by continuity, that there always exists a value $\bar{A}$, such that it is optimal to set $\alpha=A$ whenever $A>\bar{A}$.
+\textbf{Proof of Proposition \ref{prop-truthalpha}.} First, note that by equation \eqref{theta0-norumor} the prevalence of the truth is equal to $\rho_0=1-1/(\lambda k)$ if $\alpha=1$.
+This is the highest value that $\rho_0$ can take.
+By continuity of $\rho_0$ in $\alpha$, there always exists a value $\bar{A}$, such that it is optimal to set $\alpha=A$ if $A>\bar{A}$.

-Next, assume that the planner's budget is not sufficiently large to fully eradicate the rumor.
+Next, assume that the planner's budget is not sufficiently large to fully eradicate misinformation.
 Hence, the steady state truth prevalence is given by equation \eqref{theta0SS}.
-Defining $G=\theta_0-H(\theta_0)$, the effect of $\alpha$ on $\theta_0$ is given by
+By the implicit function theorem, the effect of $\alpha$ on $\rho_0$ is given by

-As $H(\theta_0)$ is strictly concave in $\theta_0$, we know that at the steady state, $\partial H(\theta_0)/\partial \theta_0<1$.
-Hence, $d \theta_0/d \alpha>0$ if and only if $\partial H(\theta_0)/\partial \alpha>0$, where
+As $H(\rho_0, \rho_1)$ is strictly concave in $\rho_0$, we know that at the steady state, $\partial H(\rho_0,\rho_1)/\partial \rho_0<1$.
+Hence, $d \rho_0/d \alpha>0$ if and only if $\partial H(\rho_0,\rho_1)/\partial \alpha>0$, where

+As the combination of the first two terms is always positive whenever some information survives, it is obvious from equation \eqref{dHdalpha} that at $\alpha=0$ it is beneficial for the truth to increase verification rates.
+As $\rho_1$ is strictly decreasing in $\alpha$, for given $\rho_0$, $\partial H(\rho_0,\rho_1)/\partial\alpha$ is strictly decreasing in $\alpha$.
+Thus, by continuity, setting $\alpha=A$ is optimal for low values of $A$, i.e., for all $A<\underline{A}$.